prtcl/plonk/docs/README.md

 ## wait

-A simple wait delay (like setTimeout) that returns a promise.
+A simple wrapper for setTimeout that returns a promise.

 **Parameters**